 Meanwhile, avoid discrimination at any part of the process, by assessing the proportion of DE&I candidates or employees.

 Close skills gaps:

 Organizations need to understand the skills delta between the current skills map and the future composition of skills needed to achieve business goals.
 Draft skills gap delta, identify critical skills and help with a range of concrete actions to reduce the gap.

 Carry out successful Mergers/Acquisitions:

 If you are acquiring one or multiple targets, you need tools to assess talent risk and show the skills gap in various integration scenarios.
 With the right workforce insights, you can figure out your talent integration plan at scale: ensure that job titles are rationalized, for example.
-Rescale talent of acquired company to match the scale of the buyer, Open roles filled with aggregated talent pool options
+Plan how to rescale the talent of the acquired company to match the scale of the buyer, and fill open roles from within your aggregated talent pool.

 Whether you are in a phase of expansion or contraction (hiring or downsizing will involve different workforce planning adjustments), you can figure out how to make the best talent decisions, including candidate analysis (where the hires of the future are likely to come from, based on the skills data we have on current hires) and internal talent mobility (identify, develop and redeploy people with the potential to succeed in a different role, based on their skills).